SofiaAfendra/react-redux-workshop/README.md

        └── index.js
    ```

-2. Define action creators inside each `actions.js` file.
+2. Define action creators inside each _actions.js_ file.
 Action creators should return an action object with the type and payload properties, for each game related value.

    > - Each returned action should always have a type, but the payload property is not always necessary.
    > - A single action dispatch can trigger many reducers, as long as they have a switch case that matches the action's type.

-3. Define the `gameReducer` and `playerReducer` and an `initialState` for each, inside their respective `reducer.js` files.
-You can use `initialState` and `gameReactReducer` inside `models/reactGame/reducer.js` as a reference.
+3. Define the `gameReducer` and `playerReducer` and an `initialState` for each, inside their respective _reducer.js_ files.
+You can use `initialState` and `gameReactReducer` inside _models/reactGame/reducer.js_ as a reference.
 Reducer functions need an initial state as their default state argument, otherwise they cannot calculate the new state.

-4. Create a `rootReducer.js` file inside the `store` folder.
+4. Create a _rootReducer.js_ file inside the `store` folder.
 There you will use the `combineReducers` function along with your reducers to define the `rootReducer`.
-The argument passed to combineReducers should be an object with the keys `game`, `players` and their respective reducers as their value.
+The argument passed to `combineReducers` should be an object with the keys `game`, `players` and their respective reducers as their value.

-5. Finally, replace `testReducer` with the new `rootReducer` in the arguments of `configureStore` inside `store/store.js`.
-The rootReducer already has an initial state, that is the combination of the initial states from `game` and `players` reducers.
-Meaning you can remove the preloadedState argument completely.
+5. Finally, replace `testReducer` with the new `rootReducer` in the arguments of `configureStore` inside _store/store.js_.

 - Open Redux Dev Tools and try dispatching actions to check the results.